arpang/pg-replication/README.md

-Send an email to IT with your docker hub username to add to you to docker's paid subscription
+Send an email to IT with your docker hub username to add you to docker's paid subscription

 Install docker desktop: https://docs.docker.com/desktop/mac/install/